rolandshoemaker/theca/README.md

 ## Author

-`theca` is written by roland shoemaker <rolandshoemaker@gmail.com>, this is my first foray into a Rust project and my first time diving back into a systems language since 2007 or so, so please excuse the messiness of some of the code.
+`theca` is written by roland shoemaker (<rolandshoemaker@gmail.com>), this is my first foray into a Rust project and my first time diving back into a systems language since 2007 or so, so please excuse the messiness of some of the code, dynamic languages have ruined me.

 ## License

-theca is licensed under the MIT license, full text can be found at
+`theca` is licensed under the MIT license, full text can be found at
 <http://opensource.org/licenses/MIT> or in the file `LICENSE`.